ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 class ArcSegment extends PathSegment
 ```

 Represents an elliptical arc between two points.
 To define an arc segment you have to specify two points and an ellipse.
 Usually, there are two possible ellipses of the same size through two points, and on these two ellipses, there are four different ellipse segments which go from the first to the second point.
-To define how the arc segment looks like, you have to specifiy additional parameters as shown in the following picture:
+To define how the arc segment looks like, you have to specify additional parameters as shown in the following picture:

 <img class="framed"  style="width:256px; height:auto;" src="gfx/arcSegment.svg">